alberto963/springTutorials/rt_05_victoryJCharts/README.md

 ## Introduction

 After experiments and drills with Victory react library in rt_04, I try to implement a reusable component that can display an array of statistic data in the form of pie chars and bar charts.
-This component makes use of React Victory and Redux.
+This component makes use of React Victory.
+Initial intention was to introduce also Redux, but as a workflow choice, I decided to move this addition to next iteration rt_07, where react custom componenets (bar, pie, stats) are split in different files (not all in one index.js file, as it released in rt_05)
-Redux is meant to be an help for initial setup and possible future enhancements (like event handling and command execution)
+Redux is meant to be an help for initial setup and possible future enhancements (like event handling and command execution).

 ## JSON